SFarbolin/quartz/content/solstice-fires.md

 No flame tubes this time around.
 But I did cut out the top and bottom of the white cabinet and build a sort of skirt around the bottom to funnel the fire up through the cavity.
 Thus ensuring that all of the contents were thoroughly incinerated.

 This was a very rainy build day.
 So while I did dry out all the wood beforehand and keep it under cover as long as possible, it got quite wet during the 3 hours of building.
-It had enough of a roof to protect the base fire (which we build last out of the smallest, dryest material) as it grew and eventually caught everything.
+It had enough of a roof to protect the base fire (which we build last out of the smallest, driest material) as it grew and eventually caught everything.

 > [!tip]- More Photos
 > ![[PXL_20251221_225738524.jpg]]
 >
 > (Yes, that is an Ace Hardware shopping basket.
 One of the many bizarre treasures that came with the house.
-I would never steal one myself, but I'll admit that it's really useful to have around the property.
+I would never steal one myself, but it is really useful to have around the property.
 Great for picking apples!)
 >
 > ![[PXL_20251221_230242720.jpg]]
 > ![[PXL_20251222_003454065.jpg]]